MehriBacem/donkeycar_console/README.md

 - **Autopilot**: if the job is finished successfully a button will appear to indicate that you can start the autopilot mode using this model.

-- **Actions** : you can delete the job , cancel it , and download its logs. you have two different logs : "Training Logs" shows the process of training the model and "Commands Logs" is the responsible of showing the commands executed in the EC2 instance.
+- **Actions** : you can delete the job , cancel it , and download its logs.
+You have two different logs : "Training Logs" shows the process of training the model and "Commands Logs" is the responsible for showing the commands executed in the EC2 instance.

 - **Update**: this button will help you update the state of the  job and check if the a model is successfully created or not.